Trump Displays Altered Map Of Hurricane Dorian's Path To Include Alabama

 Alabama will NOT see any impacts from #Dorian.
 We repeat, no impacts from Hurricane #Dorian will be felt across Alabama.
 The system will remain too far east. #alwx— NWS Birmingham (@NWSBirmingham) September 1, 2019

-Trump is known to use Sharpies to sign bills and to markup newspaper and magazine articles.
+Trump is known to use Sharpies to sign bills and to mark up newspaper and magazine articles.
 But the White House has so far not commented on who altered the weather map, or if indeed a Sharpie was used.